-Aravind Ghose, born Calcutta 15 September 1872, lived 78 years.
-He passed from this life in Pondicherry 5 December.1950.
+Aravind Ghose, born in Calcutta on 15th August 1872, lived 78 years.
+He passed from this life in Pondicherry on 5th December,1950.

 In that year he returned to his birthplace, Calcutta, as the first Principal of the new Bengal National College.
 He resigned that post because of his increasingly active involvement in the Nationalist Movement.
 Sri Aurobindo was the first of the Nationalist leaders to insist on full independence for India as the goal of the movement, and for several years he lent all his considerable abilities and energies to this struggle.
 This led to him being arrested on a charge of treason and being kept in solitary confinement for almost a year as an 'under trial' prisoner in Alipore jail.
 During this time he had a number of fundamental spiritual experiences which convinced him of the truth of the "Sanatana Dharma" - the ancient spiritual knowledge and practice of India.

 After he was acquitted and released, this spiritual awareness led him to take refuge from continuing pursuit by the British authorities in Pondicherry, then part of French India, where he devoted himself intensively to the exploration of the new possibilities it opened up to him.
 Supported by his spiritual collaborator, The Mother, and using his new-found spiritual capacities, he continued to work tirelessly for the upliftment of India and the world.
 When India gained its Independence on 15.8.1947, he responded to the request for a message to his countrymen by speaking of five dreams that he had worked for, and which he now saw on the way to fulfilment.

 - "... a revolutionary movement which would create a free and united India."

 - " ... the resurgence and liberation of the peoples of Asia and her return to her great role in the progress of human civilization."

 - "... a world-union forming the outer basis of a fairer, brighter and nobler life for all ...[people]."